webplatform/docs/css/properties/touch-action/index.md

 {{Summary_Section|Determines whether touch input may trigger default behavior supplied by the user agent, such as panning or zooming.}}
 {{CSS Property
 |Initial value=auto
-|Applies to=block-level elements, SVG elements
+|Applies to=All elements except non-replaced inline elements, table rows, row groups, table columns, and column groups
 |Inherited=No
 |Media=visual
 |Computed value=Same as specified value